Best Shared Hosting Services: Compare Budget Plans, Features, and Speed

 Server Locations

-USA, UK, Canada, Germany, Italy, France, Spain, Netherlands, Sweden, India, Singapore, Australia, Japan, Indonesia
+USA, UK, Canada, Germany, Italy, France, Spain, Netherlands, Sweden, India, Singapore, Australia, Japan, and Indonesia

 Support Channels